vechain-energy/examples-kanban-ideas/README.md

 ## Create Ideas

 A public function to create an Idea is the first thing required.
-The requirement stats Ideas can be created by everyone with a Title and Description.
+The requirement states Ideas can be created by everyone with a Title and Description.
 Thats as simple as:

 ```js
 function createIdea(title, description) public {}